-Particular attention should be paid to the wording of each requirement.
-For example, a requirement may take the form of either a "must" or a "should" statement.
+Particular attention should be paid to the wording of each standard.
+For example, a standard may take the form of either a "must" or a "should" statement.
 There is a significant difference between the two.
-"Must" statements reflect the importance of a particular requirement.
+"Must" statements reflect the importance of a particular standard.
 CDAC defines the terms as follows: